 The SDT has established a schedule of meetings and conference calls that allows for steady progress through the standards development process in anticipation of completing their assignment in 1Q10.
 The current draft is the second iteration of the revision of existing standards TPL-001 through TPL-006 and includes one revised standard, TPL-001-1, replacing TPL-001-0, TPL-002-0, TPL-003-0 and TPL-004-0.
-TPL-005 & -006 issues are addressed in this fourth draft.
+TPL-005 & -006 issues are addressed in this fifth draft and those standards will also be replaced by TPL-001-1.